 How to find temporary accommodation in Amsterdam

-Finding temporary accommodation in Amsterdam is made easy with City Centre Retreat’s 10 simple tips that answer common questions and help you avoid the usual problems.
+Finding temporary accommodation in Amsterdam is made easy with City Retreat B.V.’s 10 simple tips that answer common questions and help you avoid the usual problems.

 Amsterdam has a reputation as one of the best European cities in which to live and work.
 A clean and safe city with a laid-back atmosphere, it offers a truly excellent quality of life.
 You can wander or cycle around the historic city centre with its beautiful canals lined with stunning 17th-century buildings, and enjoy its world-famous museums, music venues, festivals, and cinemas.

 With all this, plus cosy cafes and bars serving up seriously good coffee and beer, it’s no wonder people from all over the world decide to come here to live and work.
 In fact, it is estimated that there are currently over 100.000 expats living in Amsterdam!